JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

 *Note: Keep the bridge running until the end of the complete workshop.*

-## Select your favorite tool for monitoring
+## Monitoring

 ![](img/arch/Picture05-UWP-overview.png)

 We can check the arrival of messages in the Azure IoT Hub.
-This can be done using a UI app named Device Explorer or using a Command-Line tool named IoT Hub Explorer. `Choose one below`
+This can be done using a UI app named Device Explorer.

 ### Monitoring using UI